A beautiful exhibition and working space located in the heart of Truro School

 We wish to encourage emerging and established artists to apply from across Cornwall and beyond.
-Pieces selected for this show will be hung alongside some of the prints from the Truro School Art Collection; a prestigious selection of drawings, paintings, prints and photographs created by Cornish artists assembled over 40 years, including works by Sir Terry Frost, Bernard Leach, Tom Cross, Robert Jones, Louise McClary and Wilhelmina Barns-Graham.
+Work selected for this show will be hung alongside some of the figurative pieces from the Truro School Art Collection assembled over 40 years; a prestigious selection of works in many mediums created by Cornish Artists or artists with links to Cornwall, including works by Peter Lanyon, Eileen Cooper, Sir Terry Frost, Bernard Leach, Tom Cross, Elizabeth Hunter and Wilhelmina Barns-Graham.

 How to Submit